SuperNETorg/komodo-block-explorer/README.md

 # zcash-block-explorer
-Script to install and setup a zcash block explorer on Ubuntu 16.04
+Script to install and setup a zcash block explorer on Ubuntu 16.04 for the zcash beta2 testnet.

 On a fresh Ubuntu 16.04 server, from a non-root user's home directory, run the following commands: